danielPoloWork/EURIS-academy2022-internship-projectConcordiaPart9/src/resources/documents/md/solution/analysis/analysis.md

 - Change priority labels to emphasize when some experiments are expiring
 - Add, edit, or delete comments.

+Due limited time we couldn't implement Trello APIs batch to push all information at once.
+Pro for using trello batch API:
+- just one ping to check connection
+- rollback

+## Jasper report and mail service
+..missing..

+## Web application
+This was the most optional feature, so we did not spend much time on development.
+To make it simple we did not use frontend frameworks like angular but only:
+- HTML
+- Javascript
+- Jquery
+- CSS
+- Foundation CSS framework
+- Google icons and fonts

 ## Actions management
 Due develop time limitation and to bypass management problems of IT competence we have opted for a solution that does not provide the creation of a trello account to each researcher who will have the opportunity to work for the Concordia